nilanoemi25/CompSysProject/ReadMe.md

 ### List of values:

-+'field1': temperature,
++ 'field1': temperature,
-+'field2': humidity,
++ 'field2': humidity,
-+'field3': weather_condition,
++ 'field3': weather_condition,
-+'field4': employeeId,
++ 'field4': employeeId,
-+'field5': employee,
++ 'field5': employee,
-+'field6': is_ontime,
++ 'field6': is_ontime,
-+'field7': urlString
++ 'field7': urlString

 ***

-The photo taken is stored on Glitch platform, full gallery accessible here: [https://glitch.com/~gentle-calico-nautilus]
+The photo taken is stored on Glitch platform, full gallery accessible here: <br> https://glitch.com/~gentle-calico-nautilus

 Of all the data gathered **humidity**, **temperature** and the **photo** are sent to Blynk platform.
 This makes it more user friendly for the HR professional to access the data in contrast to the MyMQTT app.
 A push notification is enabled for each employee clock in on the mobile phone.